mgrienauer/annie-haul-netlify-cms/src/pages/pricing/index.md

     may be added depending on quantities.
   description2: >-
     $80-100.
 Inner Portland Only (sorry no discounts on minimum hauls) $35.00 fee added for large furniture.
+A fee might be added for stairs or elevators as well as any difficult parking of our trucks.

     We operate the largest hauling trucks in Portland-- 16' ft box trucks,